CodeRomeos/business-classifieds/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to CodeRomeos at info@coderomeos.org.
+If you discover a security vulnerability, please send an e-mail to CodeRomeos at info@coderomeos.org.
 ## License

 Business classified web application is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).